plewis/plewis.github.io/phylogenetics/xanadu.md

 This file will be used by software called SLURM to start your run.
 SLURM provides a command called `sbatch` that you will use to submit your analysis.
 The SLURM `sbatch` command will look for a core (i.e. processor) on a node (i.e. machine) in the cluster that is currently not being used and will start your analysis on that node.
 This saves you the effort of looking amongst all nodes in the cluster for a core that is not busy.

-Here is an explanation of each of the lines in gopaup:
+Here is an explanation of each of the lines in _gopaup_:
 * The 1st line specifies the command interpreter to use (just include this in your scripts verbatim).
-* The 2nd, 3rd, and 4th lines begin with #SBATCH and are interpreted as commands by SLURM itself.
-In this case, the first and second #SBATCH commands tell SLURM to use the general partition (--partition=general) and the general quality of service (--qos=general).
+* The 2nd, 3rd, and 4th lines begin with `#SBATCH` and are interpreted as commands by SLURM itself.
+In this case, the first and second `#SBATCH` commands tell SLURM to use the general partition (`--partition=mcbstudent`) and the general quality of service (`--qos=mcbstudent`).
 You should always include these two lines verbatim.
-The last #SBATCH line gives a name to your job (--job-name=pauprun).
-You could change "pauprun" here to something else, but keep your job names short and without embedded spaces or punctuation.
+The last `#SBATCH` line gives a name to your job (`--job-name=pauprun`).
+You could change `pauprun` here to something else, but keep your job names short and without embedded spaces or punctuation.
 The job name will help you identify your run when checking status.
-* The 5th line is simply a cd command that changes the present working directory to the pauprun directory you created earlier.
+* The 5th line is simply a `cd` command that changes the present working directory to the _pauprun_ directory you created earlier.
 This will ensure that anything saved by PAUP* ends up in this directory rather than in your home directory.
-Note that $HOME is like a macro that will be expanded to the full path to your home directory.
 * The 6th line informs the system that you want to use a particular version of paup.
 If you left this line out, the command on the last line might not work at all, or might run an older version of paup.
-You can get a list of all available modules using the command "module avail"
+You can get a list of all available modules using the command `module avail`.
-* The 7th and last line starts up PAUP* and executes the run.nex file.
-The -n flag tells PAUP* that no human is going to be listening or answering questions, so it should just use default answers to any questions it needs to ask during the run.
+* The 7th and last line starts up PAUP* and executes the _run.nex_ file.
+The `-n` flag tells PAUP* that no human is going to be listening or answering questions, so it should just use default answers to any questions it needs to ask during the run.

 ####  Submitting a job using sbatch